vijaysamanuriWM/hyscale-json-schema/docs/developer-guide.md

 *   ResourceLimitsHandler: Handles the memory & cpu limits of statefulset/deployment from "_memory_" in servicespec
 *   VolumeTemplatesHandler : Creates volumeClaimTemplates from the declared volumes of the given  servicespec.
 Request to create the volume dynamically.
 *   ServiceTypeHandler : Handles the exposure of the service , whether the service is an internal service ( exposed only within the cluster for the communication of other services ) or external ( to be accessed publicly )
+* ServiceSpecAnnotationHandler : Adds the `_hyscale.io/service-spec_` to preserve the service spec from which it has been created.

 ###  Deployer Module